amimul123/ExternalAndInternalAPI/README.md

 # External API Call
 1. Send a GET or POST request to the controller, named http://localhost:8081/ExternalToken
 2. Controller internally calls an externerl API, named http://localhost:8081/api/AddToken
-3. Internally send a  HTTP POST request with requied headers and params (JSON)
+3. Internally send a  HTTP POST request with required headers and params (JSON)
 4. Fetch the response of POST request (external api) and controller sends back that response to the user

 # Rest API